JONSASSE/432-2018/slides/class23/README.md

 34 (90%) | Yes, I've read it carefully.
 4 (11%) | No, I haven't read it carefully.
 I should do that, too.

+I don't want to cast aspersions, but that doesn't match up too well with something else I know about views of that material.

 Count | **Do you know what data you will use for Project 2?**
 ----: | -----------------------------------------------------
 17 (45%) | Yes, I have a definite plan for what data I will use.